MJKWoolnough/tvdb/README.md

 func (c *Conn) DVDSeasonEpisodes(id uint64, season uint64, page uint64) ([]SeriesEpisode, error)
 ```
 DVDSeasonEpisodes returns a paginatied view (100 per page) of the episodes in
-the DVD season of a show
+the DVD season of a show.

 #### func (*Conn) Episode